13 Jun 2011

 There's a useful introduction that discusses the book in detail from a modern perspective - a bonus with the Girls Gone By editions.
 Of course the language and customs seem a little old-fashioned, and the class consciousness seems very dated in places.
 I was surprised that the romantic threads I remembered were so very low-key, but that fits with Brent-Dyer's usual style for teenagers.

 Overall, I was very pleased to be able to re-read this and add it to my collection.
-Recommended to anyone who likes old-fashioned stories of this nature, particularly those who enjoy the Chalet School; if you think you would like it, I'd recommend ordering it soon as books by this publisher do seem to go out of print rather quickly.
-It's only available at enormous price in the USA, as far as I know.
+Recommended to anyone who likes old-fashioned stories of this nature, particularly those who enjoy the Chalet School.
+If you think you would like it, I'd recommend ordering it soon as books by this publisher do seem to go out of print rather quickly.

 Review copyright Sue's Book Reviews, 13th June 2011